Spiritual Awakening: The Caring Heart

 We find this idea of a deep, inner realignment throughout our two basic texts.
 The Big Book speaks of it with direct reference to the heart.
 In it, “heart” is a metaphor for the things that we care about, the things that matter, that are important, meaningful, or significant to us, the things that we are attached to or invested in and which therefore motivate us, stir our desires, arouse our emotions, and move us to act.

 We’ll find it again in "We Agnostics," with reference to Fitz M. (“Our Southern Friend”), “a man who thought he was an atheist,” but who, having had a spiritual experience, “His change of heart was dramatic, convincing, and moving” (p.
-55).
+55, our emphasis).

 Following Jung (and to some extent Freud), the 12&12 takes a more psychological tack on the cares of the self-centered heart, identifying the source of the problem in our natural, inborn desires and instincts.
 That’s why, at first, we have such a hard time working the Steps and practicing the principles in them.
 That's just not how we are made.